 It is important that NHSCFA protect and safeguard all person-identifiable information and confidential business information that it gathers, creates, processes and discloses; in order to comply with the law, relevant NHS mandatory requirements and to provide assurance to the public and its stakeholders.
 This policy sets out the requirements placed on all staff when sharing information within the NHS and between NHS and non-NHS organisations.

-Person-identifiable information is anything that contains the means to identify a person, e.g. name, address, postcode, date of birth or NHS number.
+Person-identifiable information is anything that contains the means to identify a natural living person, e.g. name, address, postcode, date of birth or NHS number.

-Confidential information within the NHS is commonly thought of as health information; however, it can also include information that is private and not public knowledge or information that an individual would not expect to be shared.
-It can take many forms including patient level health information, employee records, occupational health records, etc. It also includes NHSCFA confidential business information.
+Confidential information within the NHS is commonly thought of as health information; however, it can also include information that is private and that is not public knowledge or information that an individual would not expect to be shared.
+It can take many forms including patient level health information, staff records, occupational health records, etc. It also includes NHSCFA confidential business information.

 Information can relate to patients and staff (including temporary staff), however stored.
-Information may be held on paper, CD/DVD, USB sticks, computer file or printout, laptops, tablets, mobile phones, digital cameras or even heard by word of mouth.
+Information may be held on paper, CD/DVD, USB stick, computer file or paper printout, electronic devices (laptops, tablets, mobile phones, digital cameras) or even by word of mouth.
 Confidential or personally identifiable information must not be stored on removable media unless it is appropriately encrypted.
 A summary of Confidentiality Do’s and Don’ts can be found at Appendix A.

-The Legal and NHS Mandated Frameworks for confidentiality which form the key guiding principles of this policy can be found at Appendix B. How to report a breach of this policy and what should be reported can be found at Appendix C. Definitions of confidential information can be found at Appendix D.
+The legal and NHS mandated frameworks for confidentiality which form the key guiding principles of this policy can be found at Appendix B. How to report a breach of this policy and what should be reported can be found at Appendix C. Definitions of the classes of confidential information can be found at Appendix D.

-The Board and all staff without exception, fall within the scope of this policy
+The Board and all staff without exception, are subject to the scope of this policy.

-The Chief Executive has overall responsibility for strategic and operational management, including ensuring that NHSCFA policies comply with all legal, statutory and good practice guidance requirements.
+The Chief Executive has overall responsibility for strategic and operational management, including ensuring NHSCFA policies comply with all legal, statutory and best practice guidance requirements.

 A senior person responsible for protecting the confidentiality of patient and service user information and enabling appropriate information sharing by providing advice to professionals and staff.